Chapter 23 : Christmas at the Emerald Club

 "I see," said the tall man, gravely.
 The old men were all from long lines of Slytherins.
 To them, Hufflepuffs were barely more than squibs.
 They gazed disapprovingly at Cyrus.
 But Morwena knew Cyrus hadn't thrown the hook yet.
 Worse was coming.

-"Wren, did you say?" asked the man with the beard.
+"Wren, did you say?" asked the Judge.
 "The ones from Tottenham, are they?
 Or, the Yorkshire Wrens?"

 "I don't think you'd know this family," answered Umberto, calmly.
 "They're all Muggles, as far as I know."